mysociety/alaveteli/conductor/workflow.md

 5. **User Experience First:** Every decision should prioritize user experience
 6. **Non-Interactive & CI-Aware:** Prefer non-interactive commands.
 Use `CI=true` for watch-mode tools (tests, linters) to ensure single execution.
 7. **Strict Security & Linting:** Run RuboCop and Brakeman on every task completion.
 No offences/warnings are allowed.
+8. **No Accepted Known Risk:** No known security, privacy, accessibility, data-integrity, availability, correctness, or quality risk may be accepted as "low risk" and carried forward.
+Every identified risk must be eliminated, mitigated with a verified control, converted into a blocking task, or explicitly deferred only behind a disabled-by-default feature flag plus a dated Conductor follow-up.
+9. **Harness Engineering First:** Treat the repo as an agent- and human-operable harness.
+Every meaningful change must improve or preserve feedforward guides and feedback sensors: specifications, plans, style guides, architecture rules, tests, linters, type checks, security scanners, benchmark scripts, observability, and runbooks.
+Prefer deterministic computational controls for every-change enforcement, with inferential review used as an additional sensor rather than a substitute.
+10. **Keep Quality Left:** Put fast, deterministic checks as early as possible in local development, task verification, and CI.
+Expensive sensors such as mutation testing, broad architecture review, profiling, and full E2E suites still need defined execution points and cannot be skipped silently.

 ## Task Workflow